 Ms. Uherbelau respectfully submits that the result of yes statement is flawed for the same reason the caption is flawed.
 The third clause repeats the misleading, inaccurate statement "equal representation of Democrats, Republicans, others" and does not inform readers that the commission created by the initiative would be weighted towards Republicans.
+The result of yes statement also should provide that the initiative creates a new commission to carry out redistricting.
 That disproportional weighting "is yet another result of great consequence to the general public that should be included in the 'yes' vote result statement."
 Fletchall, 365 Or at 111.
 Additionally, the word "provision" in the first clause is underinclusive, because it does not address the initiative's repeal of Article IV, section 7.
-Given the extra words allowed in the result of yes statement, it also should address that the initiative would exclude many Oregon voters and Oregon citizens from participating in the commission merely because of their age, naturalization status, prior residence, prior registration (or lack thereof), participation in political processes or advocacy, or a family member's participation in political processes or advocacy.
+Given the extra words allowed in the result of yes statement, it also should address that the initiative would exclude many Oregon voters and Oregon citizens from participating in the commission merely because of their age, naturalization status, prior residence, prior registration (or lack thereof), participation in political processes or advocacy.

 The result of yes statement also does not advise voters and potential petition signers that the initiative would change existing redistricting requirements.
-See Fletchall, 365 Or at 113 ("changes to the criteria for drawing legislative districts constitute[s] on of the 'greatest consequences for the general public" and should be mentioned in the result of yes statement).
+See Fletchall, 365 Or at 113 ("changes to the criteria for drawing legislative districts constitute[s] on of the 'greatest consequences for the general public'" and should be mentioned in the result of yes statement).
 The initiative sets new redistricting requirements, including "competitiveness."
 The initiative de-emphasizes the existing requirement that districts not divide communities of common interest in ORS 188.010(1)(d), and it is unclear what the impact of the additional requirements in the initiative would have on existing statutory provisions regarding redistricting.
 That is of the "greatest consequences" of the initiative that must be discussed in the result of yes statement.
 See Fletchall, 365 Or at 113 (yes statement must at least include a general phrase such as "changes redistricting requirements").